scoknig/personal-site/content/_index.md

 Hi there.
 I'm a Data Automation Engineer in South Louisiana who enjoys tech, open data, cycling, and exploring outdoors.

-Having written loads of complex software for clients through the years as a software & data engineer, I've come to enjoy practicing digital minimalism and keeping things simple when it comes to my own projects.
-This site is a testament to that.
+Having written loads of complex software for clients through the years as a software & data engineer, I've come to enjoy keeping things simple and easy when it comes to my own projects.
+This site is a testament to that practice.

 ## Work

 I work at [Sev1Tech](https://sev1tech.com).

-I also occasionally consult on technical projects and build fun things through [KnightLab](https://knightlab.co).
+I also consult on technical projects and build fun things through [KnightLab](https://knightlab.co).
 Recently, KnightLab began branching out from the software world and is now offering [old media archival and digitization services](https://knightlab.film) as well.

 I have a B.S. in Computer Science from Southeastern Louisiana University and an M.B.A. (hence the domain extension) in Entrepreneurship and Family Enterprise from Louisiana State University in Shreveport.